Sukhyang jeon

 Sukhyang jeon (淑香傳 The Tale of Sukhyang) is a romance novel that details the blossoming love and its realization between Yi Seon and Sukhyang.
-It is a fictional work that reveals the universal emotions of those living in Joseon and was quite popular, enjoyed by many.
-It was later thought to have influenced Yi Kwangsu (1892-1950)’s Mujeong (무정 Heartless), hailed as the first work of modern Korean fiction.
+It is a fictional work that reveals the universal emotions of those living in Joseon and was quite popular and being enjoyed by many.
+It was later thought to have influenced Yi Kwangsu (1892-1950) Mujeong (무정 Heartless), which was hailed as the first work of modern Korean fiction.

 Authorship

-The exact date of creation and author of Sukhyang jeon are unknown, but it is presumed to have been written sometime within the seventeenth century.
+The exact date of creation and author of Sukhyang jeon is unknown, but it is presumed to have been written sometime within the seventeenth century.
 Records indicate that Amenomori Hōshu (1668-1775), a Japanese Confucian scholar, came to Busan in 1702 and used Korean stories, including Sukhyang jeon, in order to learn the Korean language.
-From this record, we can thereby confirm that Sukhyang jeon existed in the late-seventeenth century.
+From this record, we can therefore confirm that Sukhyang jeon existed in the late seventeenth century.